The Highways of North Carolina

 1968 Official

-In 1975, US 64 was placed on new freeway from northwest of Wendell into Franklin County.
-This left behind an extended US 64 Business from western Wendell, an extended NC 97, secondary Shepard School Rd.
+In August 1975 (NCDOT), US 64 was placed on new freeway from northwest of Wendell into Franklin County.
+This left behind an extended US 64 Business from western Wendell, an extended NC 97 over the original Wendell bypass to Zebulon, and SR 2406 Shepard School Rd.

 1958 Official